adunn824/dispute-resolve/replit.md

 - **Resolution Options**: Fully configurable disposition options, hierarchical sub-dispositions linked to parent dispositions, and policy violation options - all manageable through the admin interface at /admin/resolution-options.

 ### Unified Checklist Template System
-- **Flexible Templates**: Checklist templates support both category-specific auto-assignment and reusable library modes.
-Templates can be:
+- **Single Template System**: The platform uses **reusableChecklistTemplates** as the single source of truth for all checklist templates.
+The legacy `checklistTemplates` system has been deprecated and consolidated.
+- **Automatic Assignment**: Templates are automatically assigned to cases through two mechanisms:
-  - Category-specific: Automatically applied to all cases in a category
+  - **Category-specific**: Templates with a `categoryId` are automatically applied to all cases in that category
-  - Reusable: Available in the library for assignment via business rules
+  - **Rule-based**: Templates can be conditionally assigned via business rules (checklistAssignmentRules)
-  - Both: Auto-applied to a category AND available for rule-based assignment
+- **Dynamic Evaluation**: The system evaluates which templates apply to each case on-demand using the `/api/cases/:id/dynamic-checklist` endpoint
 - **Six Field Types**: Each checklist item supports multiple field types:
   - **Checkbox**: Traditional toggle-based completion (default)
   - **Dropdown**: Select from pre-configured options